Learn What Insights You Can Get Today For Next Year And Why You Need Them

-Market research allows an organization to learn and improve their understanding in specific areas about their brand, customers, and products.
-Most importantly, conducting market research before next year will give the department the insights needed to have a data-supported strategy.
-And because market research can be conducted across all areas of a business, the opportunity to reduce the knowledge gaps either in one place or several can be achieved before next year.
+Conducting market research before year-end will give departments the insights needed to have a more informed next-year strategy.
+Market research will data to the opportunities to improve specific areas about their brand, customers, and products.
+And because market research can be conducted across all areas of a business, the opportunity to reduce knowledge gaps can be achieved before next year when planning is done.

 Concept testing – Start learning what audiences like about next year’s products or services

 By putting your concept in front of target audiences before launch, critical learnings in what attributes make the product attractive for purchase and find the weaknesses in the concept where adjustments might improve the overall reception of the concept.
 Because concept testing can include many different aspects from colors, feature sets, and packaging, the opportunity to test multiple variants of the concept before launch can help position a concept for success starting day one.

 Why now?
 Get insights to guide next year’s product introductions.
 Get initial feedback or last-minute guidance on features or packaging.

 How soon?
 Concept tests can deliver insights in as fast as seven days from start to finish.
 Iterating on the concept with additional testing pulses, the concept can undergo several rounds of insights before the end of the year.

 Message testing – Refine your outbound marketing and advertising to be more effective

 Content and communications campaigns to educate and inform customers can improve how a message is received by an intended audience with market research.
 Testing key messaging and themes in different content pieces can ensure that a brand remains consistent across all segments and audiences.
 Market research on messaging can also bring forward sentiments and underlying motivations the audience has on a given message which can validate the expected outcomes of the messaging.

 Why now?
 Ensure the Q1 campaigns to customers are persuasive and promote wanted activities.
 Having confidence that the message is correct will help free up time to work on the distribution and promotion of the message.